robertZaufall/mindmanager_ai/readme.md

 The results from the generation process are good with DALL-E 3 and sometimes not as good with Stable Diffusion.
 Prompt crafting/engineering is still in progress.
 For Stable Diffusion the filename is enriched with the generation **seed**.
 This seed is useful if you want to generate similar images (e.g. with different prompt).
 DALL-E 3 does not support a seed value anymore (by the time of writing).
 The prompt for image generation can optionally be optimized using a LLM call.
 Images can also be generated locally on macOS with Apple Silicon using the native Apple MLX framework.

+### Generation using text summarization (eg. PDF to mindmap)
+Put the file into the `input`-folder and use the action `pdf_mindmap`.
+The PDF file ist first converted to markdown (MD) fromat.
+No OCR takes place and no optimization is done by now.
+Lots of input-tokens are needed in order to summarize the text by the LLM.
+Use a model which allows a high input-token number.
+GPT-4o and Gemini 1.5 are working.

 ## LLM systems
 ### Azure OpenAI / OpenAI